OO0oo0oOOooo/gpu-terrain-grass/README.md

 # Grass
-Very basic GPU instatiation of a mesh to a specified terrain paint texture layer for the terrain this script is placed on. - Graphics.DrawMeshInstancedIndirect
+GPU instatiate mesh to terrain paint texture layer for the terrain this script is placed on. - Graphics.DrawMeshInstancedIndirect

 # How To Use